 - Don’t eat or feed children while handling lead-containing cords or stringing holiday lights.

-Most electrical cords and cable that contain more than 300 parts per million of lead by weight in their covering (“surface contact layer”) are required to be labeled if they are to be sold in the state of California (see also “Exempt cords” below).
+Most electrical cords and cables that contain more than 300 parts per million of lead by weight in their covering (“surface contact layer”) are required to be labeled if they are to be sold in the state of California (see also “Exempt cords” below).

 Label statements: Label statements on lead-containing wire or cable to be sold in California may have slightly different wording, but they all say something like this: